-At December 31, 2013, the committed fund balance of the general fund was \$9.1 million.
-As a measure of the general fund's liquidity, it may be useful to compare this amount to total fund expenditures, which calculates to 90%.
+At December 31, 2015, the committed fund balance of the general fund was \$9.4 million.
+As a measure of the general fund's liquidity, it may be useful to compare this amount to total fund expenditures which calculates to 89.5%.

-The total fund balance in the Subdistrict's general fund increased by \$233 thousand, or by 2.6%.
-The change in the current fiscal year's fund balance is primarily due to the timing of the payment of property taxes by citizens of the City of St. Louis and St. Louis County, which affects the support provided by the Metropolitan Zoological Park and Museum District, in addition to an increase in the Subdistrict's tax rate from 3.82 cents per \$100 of assessed valuation in 2012 to 3.99 cents per \$100 of assessed valuation in 2013.
+The total fund balance in the Subdistrict's general fund increased by \$130 thousand or 1.4%.
+The change in the current fiscal year's fund balance is primarily due to the timing of the payment of property taxes by citizens of the City of St. Louis and St. Louis County, which affects the support provided by the Metropolitan Zoological Park and Museum District.